 - Delaying first sexual intercourse until the late teens or older

 - Avoiding sexual intercourse with someone who has had many partners

 - Practicing safe sex, including condom use, although condoms cannot fully protect against HPV

 - Having regular Pap tests (see Diagnosis) to find and treat precancerous conditions

 - Quitting smoking, if a smoker

 Gardasil, a vaccine used to prevent cervical cancer for girls and women between ages 9 and 26, is also approved to prevent vaginal cancer.
-Gardasil helps prevent infection from the four most common strains (types) of HPV.
+Gardasil helps prevent infection from the four most common strains or types of HPV.
 The vaccine does not protect people who are already infected with HPV.
-Learn more about the HPV vaccine.

 Research continues to look into what factors cause this type of cancer and what women can do to lower their personal risk.
 There is no proven way to completely prevent this disease, but there may be steps you can take to lower your cancer risk.
 Talk with your doctor if you have concerns about your personal risk of developing this type of cancer.

 To continue reading this guide, use the menu on the side of your screen to select another section.